jam4375/plasmatic-cpp/README.md

 ## Running a Mechanical Simulation

 Run the following command to start a mechanical simulation.
-The output should be written in the same directory as `mechanical.vtk` and can be viewed with ParaView.
+The output will be written to the file `mechanical.vtk` in the same directory and can be viewed with ParaView.
 ```bash
 cd build/bin
 ./plasmatic -i mechanical.json